ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Watchlisted by (username)

 > List of users that have the Plex item in their watchlist.
+This does not work with private watchlists.
 This rule is experimental and might not work for all use cases.

 - Key: Plex.watchlist_isListedByUsers
 - Availability: movies, shows, seasons, episodes